 Ischia Campania, Italy Travel Guide

-Largest and most famous thermal park on Citara Beach in Forio.
+Largest and most famous thermal to park on Citara Beach in Forio.
 Over 20 pools set in beautiful gardens.
 Tickets available.

 Beautiful thermal park with gardens and pools in Lacco Ameno.
 Offers a more exclusive and tranquil atmosphere.
 Tickets available.

-Longest beach, reachable by bus or boat taxi from Sant'Angelo.
+Longest beach, reachable by bus or boat taxi ride from Sant'Angelo.
 Known for "fumarole" (hot sands from volcanic activity).

 Wide, sandy beach in Forio, next to Poseidon Gardens.
 Popular for swimming and sunbathing.